Identitarian movement: France

-An undercover investigation conducted by Al Jazeera's Investigative Unit into the French branch, which aired on 10 December 2018, captured GI activists punching a Muslim woman whilst saying "Fuck Mecca" and one saying if ever he gets a terminal illness he will purchase a weapon and cause carnage.
+An undercover investigation conducted by Al Jazeera Investigates into the French branch, which aired on 10 December 2018, captured GI activists punching a Muslim woman whilst saying "Fuck Mecca" and one saying if ever he gets a terminal illness he will purchase a weapon and cause carnage.
 When asked by the undercover journalist who would be the target he replies "a mosque, whatever".
 French prosecutors have launched an inquiry into the findings amidst calls for the group to be proscribed.

+Collectif Némésis, a feminist and Identitarian organisation founded in 2019, believes in a connection between immigration and crime, and that non-European present an elevated risk of violence towards women.